sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connection/index.rst

 Global Connections
 ------------------

-The admin users in Fire Insights can configure the global connections.
-These are available for all the users logged into Fire Insights.
+The admin users in Sparkflows can configure the global connections.
+These are available for all the users logged into Sparkflows.

 Group Level Connections
 -----------------------

-The admin users in Fire Insights can configure group level connection.
+The admin users in Sparkflows can configure group level connection.
 These are available to use to the users belonging to that group.

 Project Level Connections
 -------------------------